csc-training/hip-programming/docs/01-introduction.md

 AMD calls these processors Compute Units (CU), Nvidia calls them Streaming Multiprocessors (SM) and Intel has many names for them, one of which is Execution Unit (EU).

 The "other hardware" block hides a lot of details.
 We don't need to understand those details to write correct GPU code, though it it useful to understand them to write performant GPU code.

+Let's compare this simple model to an actual schematic of two GPUs:

+MI250X from AMD, as found on LUMI and A100 from Nvidia, as found on Mahti.
 :::

 :::::: {.columns}